1technophile/OpenMQTTGateway/docs/use/ble.md

 Generally BLE devices will not broadcast if they are paired so you may need to ensure your beacons is unpaired/disconnected before it will be seen by the gateway.

-Consider the distance estimation as a beta feature.

 Note that you can find apps to simulate beacons and do some tests like [Beacon simulator](https://play.google.com/store/apps/details?id=net.alea.beaconsimulator)

-iOS version >=10 devices advertise without an extra app MAC address, nevertheless this address [changes randomly](https://github.com/1technophile/OpenMQTTGateway/issues/71) and cannot be used for presence detection.
-You must install an app to advertise a fixed MAC address.
+Apple iOS version >=10 devices advertise without an extra MAC address app, nevertheless this address [changes randomly](https://github.com/1technophile/OpenMQTTGateway/issues/71) and can currently only be used with [Theengs Gateway](https://gateway.theengs.io/) and its [Identity MAC Address and Identity Resolving Key](https://gateway.theengs.io/use/use.html#getting-identity-resolving-key-irk-for-apple-watch-iphone-and-ipad) feature.

 ::: tip INFO
 The `presenceawaytimer` is also used to reset the state of the PIR/motion sensors to `off` when using HA MQTT discovery convention.
 If the Sensor does not detect a motion, its state will be automatically set to `off` after the `presenceawaytimer`.
 :::

+## Receiving signals from BLE devices for Presence detection
+To do this activate the "BT: Publish HASS presence" switch in your controller or send the following MQTT command to your broker: mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"hasspresence":true}'

 ## Receiving signals from BLE devices with accelerometers for movement detection
 The gateway is designed to detect BLE trackers from BlueCharm and automatically create a binary sensor entity in accordance with the Home Assistant discovery convention, provided that auto discovery is enabled.